shanmukhkalasamudram/Shop-Sphere/README.md

 Upon receiving a new message in the queue, Service Bus assigns a timestamp to it.
 Once processed, the message is securely stored in redundant storage.

-Messages within the queue are delivered in a pull mode, implying that they are only delivered when specifically requested by an application.
+Messages within the queue are delivered in a pull mode, implying that they are only delivered when specifically requested by an application